aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

 of transformed candidate lattice vectors, and the calculated powder diffraction similarity values for each transformation.
-The final VC-PWDF value is given at the end, calculated as the minimum of the similarity indices for all candidates.
-Note that, unlike [COMPARE](/critic2/manual/compare/), [COMPAREVC](/critic2/manual/comparevc/) cannot compare more than two structures at a time.
-Hence, if you want to compare a list of structures, you will need to repeat COMPAREVC as many times as necessary.
+The final VC-PWDF value is given at the end, calculated as the minimum of the similarity indices for all candidate transformations.
+Note that, unlike [COMPARE](/critic2/manual/compare/), [COMPAREVC](/critic2/manual/comparevc/) cannot be used to compare more than two structures at a time.
+Hence, if you want to compare a list of structures, you will need to repeat COMPAREVC as many times as necessary (see the link at the end of this section).

 After the two crystals are compared, COMPAREVC can be used to write the transformed structures that most resemble each other, that is, the